 Favoritism for the Genetically Engineered

-I answered a question on favoritism for the genetically engineered on 20 October 2013.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on favoritism for the genetically engineered on Philosophy in Action Radio on 20 October 2013.
+You can listen to or download the podcast segment below – or check out the whole episode.

 Once some children are genetically engineered, wouldn't discrimination against natural children be inevitable?
 Assume that humanity has advanced to the technological capacities of the movie "Gattaca," where the best possible genes for each child could be (and mostly would be) chosen before implantation of the embryo.
 In that case, how could society prevent discrimination against people who were conceived naturally?
 Those chosen genes would include genes for determination, the desire to learn, motivation, and more, such that engineered people would always win out based on merit.
 The movie "Gattaca" shows a natural child rising above his engineered counterparts because of his great determination and spirit.
 The movie's tagline is even "there is no gene for the human spirit."
 But if there is such a thing as a human spirit, then there surely must be a gene for it.
 So would discrimination against natural children be inevitable?
 If so, would it be unjust?